Banananananananaa/AI-Project/README.md

 Dependencies
 For correct working of the program the following packages need to be installed/imported:

-abc
+-abc
-re
+-re
-spaCy
+-spaCy
-from NLTK WordNet
+-from NLTK WordNet
-Pandas
+-Pandas
-Numpy
+-Numpy
-Translate
+-Translate
-from scikit-learn TfidfVectorizer
+-from scikit-learn TfidfVectorizer